Dekay27/Food_Claims-Data_Analysis_Project/README.md

 ### Findings

 **Average Time to Close:** The average time to close a claim across the four cities (Fortaleza, Natal, Recife, and Sao Luis) is similar, ranging from 184.61 to 187.17 days.
 Recife has the shortest average time to close at 184.61 days.

 **Range and Variability:** The time to close varies in spread:
   **Natal** has the narrowest range, with a standard deviation of 47.06 days, although the average is slightly higher at 185.93 days.
   **Sao Luis** shows the widest spread in time to close values, indicating more variability.

 **Median Time to Close:** The median time to close across the cities ranges from 178 to 180 days.

 **Minimum and Maximum Times:** Claims close as quickly as 76 to 93 days but can take up to 361 to 518 days.

 **Outliers:** Each city has potential outliers, suggesting there may be specific cases with unusually long closing times.

 ### Recommendations

-**Further Investigation of Outliers:** Investigate cases identified as outliers to understand any unique factors affecting longer closing times.
+**1. Further Investigation of Outliers:** Investigate cases identified as outliers to understand any unique factors affecting longer closing times.

-**Targeted Improvements in Sao Luis:** Since Sao Luis has the widest spread in closing times, it may benefit from strategies to reduce variability and streamline claim processing.
+**2. Targeted Improvements in Sao Luis:** Since Sao Luis has the widest spread in closing times, it may benefit from strategies to reduce variability and streamline claim processing.

-**Monitoring and Optimization:** Monitor high and low-performing locations (e.g., Recife and Sao Luis) to identify best practices or areas for improvement, potentially standardizing procedures to narrow the range of time to close across all cities.
+**3. Monitoring and Optimization:** Monitor high and low-performing locations (e.g., Recife and Sao Luis) to identify best practices or areas for improvement, potentially standardizing procedures to narrow the range of time to close across all cities.

 ### References
 1. [DataCamp](https://app.datacamp.com/)